What we know about Cole Allen, suspected White House Correspondents' dinner shooter

 Allen's sister also said Allen purchased two handguns and a shotgun and kept them stored at his parents' home.
 The parents were unaware that firearms were being stored there.

-In October 2024 Allen donated $25 to fundraising platform ActBlue that was earmarked for Kamala Harris's presidential campaign, according to Federal Elections Commission records.
+In October 2024, Allen donated $25 to the fundraising platform ActBlue that was earmarked for Kamala Harris's presidential campaign, according to Federal Election Commission records.

 Allen will be arraigned in federal court on Monday.
 He is being charged with using a firearm during a crime of violence and with assault of a federal officer using a dangerous weapon.
 U.S. Attorney for D.C.
 Jeanine Pirro said additional charges are expected.